BrianGladman/complex_oblate_swf/readme.txt

   The improvement in accuracy increases as ci increases.
 If the input parameters are outside those for which the hybrid version is expected to provide useful results, then the only choice is to use quadruple precision if it is available.
-Note that this might increase the run time by a factor of 50 or more.
+Note that this will increase the run time, although coblfcn runs reasonably fast in quadruple precision when cr is not very large.

   Coblfcn was tested extensively using a laptop pc and a Fortran compiler that provides approximately 15 decimal digits in double precision arithmetic and approximately 33 digits in quadruple precision arithmetic.
-More recently, coblfcn was also tested using a compiler from Absoft that also provided 15 decimal digits for double precision but provided 31 digits of precision for quadruple precision.
-The discussion below will include both the 33 digit and 31 digit results for quadruple precision.
+More recently, coblfcn was also tested using a compiler from Absoft that also provided 15 decimal digits for double precision but provided 31 digits of precision for quadruple precision The discussion below will include both the 33 digit and 31 digit results for quadruple precision.
 If the user's computer provides a different number of digits for either double or quadruple precision, the following estimates might need to be adjusted up or down depending on whether more or fewer digits are provided.

   The estimated accuracy of the resulting function values is given below in terms of decimal digits.
 It is often obtained using the